 How It Works

-- Click in the message field where you normally type.
+- Click in the prompt or message field (where typed text would go).

-- Press the hotkey again to stop - AICHE transcribes, applies Message Ready formatting, and inserts the text.
+- Press the hotkey again.
+AICHE transcribes, runs Message Ready cleanup, and inserts at the cursor.

 Why Spoken Prompts Get Better AI Responses